 What Specific Content Do I Need to Study to Pass Praxis’ Content Knowledge, Earth and Space Sciences Exam?

-The Praxis II Earth and Space Sciences: Content Knowledge exam consists of 125 selected-response questions.
+The Praxis Earth and Space Sciences: Content Knowledge exam consists of 125 selected-response questions.
 Participants are given two and a half hours to complete the full exam.
 The exam content is broken up into six main categories, each of which contains a different number of questions and makes up a different percentage of the full exam.
 The specific content breakdown, along with a sample of the subcategories within each main section, is as follows:

 - Basic Processes and Principles (15 questions, 12%)